josefs/meta-paper/paper.md

 \label{sec:push}

-The programmers interface in meta-repa is heavily inspired by repa, but some things have been consiously made different.
+The programmers interface in meta-repa is heavily inspired by repa, but some things have been consciously made different.
 The most significant divergence is the choice of having two kinds of arrays.

 In meta-repa there are two types of arrays, delayed arrays.
 One of